-Andrew Groves graduated from Central St Martins MA Fashion course in 1997 with a collection that made front page news the following day.
-He launched his debut full runway collection "Status?" during London Fashion Week the following September, and started what was the beginning of what has now became LFW's off-schedule calendar.
+Andrew Groves graduated from the MA Fashion Design course at Central St Martins in 1997 with a collection that made front page news the following day.
+He launched his debut full runway collection "Status?" during London Fashion Week the following September, and in the process started what has now become LFW's off-schedule calendar.

 His shows took as their inspiration non-traditional fashion themes including republicanism and patriotism, drug use, mental illness, and the diaspora of refugees, and drew on the work of Susan Sontag, JG Ballard and Michel Foucault.